maciejka7/maciejka7/README.md

 ## About me 😎

 Presently I work for ING Bank Śląski as Front-End Dev.
 I'm working on web application, do the best I could deliver the best banking solution and great user experience.
+Stack I use on my daily basis:
+- Web components powerd by Lit by Google
+- Redux
+- CSS
+- Azure
+- and tons of custom solutions

 Before that, I worked at Sodexo BRS Polska as a front-end developer where I was responsible for maintaining and developing the front-end layer of Sodexo platforms.
 In my day-to-day work, I created modern solutions for our clients' needs and maintained and developed Sodexo's services.